waynekipngeno/phase_3_project/README.md

 - **images**: If there are any images or plots generated during the analysis, they are saved in this directory.
   - `plot1.png`: Example visualization 1.
   - `plot2.png`: Example visualization 2.

+- **Project_Presentation.pdf**: Access the comprehensive project presentation that provides an in-depth overview of our work, including model analysis, insights, and recommendations.

 - **README.md**: The main README file containing an overview of the project, installation instructions, data sources, code structure, and more.